-Author Ted Barris has recently reviewed my work about F/O William Henry Nelson, DFC, in the Royal Air Force in WWII.
-Nelson was a Canadian Jewish pilot from Montreal who joined the RAF directly in 1937 and served until he was shot down in November 1940.
+F/O William Henry Nelson, DFC, was a Canadian Jewish pilot from Montreal who joined the RAF directly in 1937.
+He served with distinction until he was shot down in November 1940.
 Nelson was recognized as the highest scoring Canadian Spitfire pilot in the Battle of Britain.

 Nelson’s story is told in my book “Double Threat: Canadian Jews, the Military and WWII” (2019).

 Double Threat tells the story of how 17,000 Canadians of Jewish faith put on a uniform in WWII, and helped defeat Hitler, despite grave personal danger should they be caught by the Nazis and their Jewish identities discovered.

 Nearly 6,000 Canadian Jews in the Air Force

 Of these personnel, nearly 6,000 Canadian Jews volunteered for the air force, mostly in the Royal Canadian Air Force, but also in the U.S. Air Force and, also in the RAF, during WWII.